 Scentre Group has an established process of objective setting and performance review for all employees.
 Senior executives have well defined objectives which are discussed and agreed at the commencement of each year.
+Through the Group's Scorecard Alignment process, executives agree goals that align with our overall business goals and key behavioural shifts that they will deliver to achieve performance objectives contributing to the short and longer- term success of the Group.
+Scorecards are reviewed on a quarterly basis.

-During the Financial Year, each member of the executive leadership team, including the executive KMP, was subject to a performance review as described above.
+During the Financial Year, each member of the executive leadership team, including the Group's executive KMP, was subject to a performance review as described above.
+Details of the performance criteria against which the executive KMP were assessed for 2023 are set out in the Remuneration Report.